romko1zi/Avalonia-AI-Gen/blueprint.md

 *   **Window:** A fixed-size window (`800x700`) for data entry.
 *   **Tabbed Layout:** A `TabControl` organizes the extensive data fields into five logical sections: "Учеба", "Личные данные", "Адрес", "Контакты/Семья", and "Документы/Статус".
 *   **Controls:** The form utilizes appropriate controls for each data type (`TextBox`, `DatePicker`, `CheckBox`).
 *   **Action Button:** A button at the bottom triggers the save operation.
-(Note: The button label is currently "Сохранить в CSV" and should be updated).

 ### 2.3.
 Database Service (`Services/DatabaseService.cs`)

 *   **Responsibility:** This class encapsulates all database-related logic, separating it from the UI layer.
-*   **Connection:** It uses the `Npgsql` library to connect to a PostgreSQL database.
-The connection string is hardcoded for simplicity.
+*   **Connection:** It uses the `Microsoft.Data.Sqlite` library to connect to a local SQLite database.
+The connection string is `Data Source=students.db`, which creates the database file in the application's execution directory.
+*   **Initialization:** The service's constructor calls a private `InitializeDatabase` method.
+This method ensures that the `students` table exists on application startup by executing a `CREATE TABLE IF NOT EXISTS` SQL command.
 *   **`SaveStudent` Method:** This public method accepts a `StudentData` object and performs the following:
-    1. Opens a connection to the database.
+    1. Opens a connection to the SQLite database.
     2. Constructs an `INSERT INTO students (...)
 VALUES (...)` SQL command.
-    3. Uses parameterized queries to safely insert a subset of student data (Identifikator, Nazwisko, Imie1, etc.) into the `students` table.
+    3. Uses parameterized queries (`SqliteCommand`) to safely insert student data into the `students` table.
+Dates are stored as ISO 8601 strings.

 ### 2.4.
 UI Logic (`Views/MainWindow.axaml.cs`)